-If your loan is provided by your national, state or regional government or provided by a government sponsored student loan company, or it part of an academic or educational loan scheme, then you can show a loan letter from this provider as evidence of your funds.
+If your loan is provided by a government or provided by a government sponsored student loan company, or it is part of an academic or educational loan scheme, then you can show a loan letter from this provider as evidence of your funds.

 The letter should be dated no more than 6 months before the date you submit your visa application.
-It must contain the following details:
+It must:

-▢ confirmation that the loan is provided by your national government, their state or regional government, a government sponsored student loan company or is part of an academic or educational loans scheme.
+- confirm the loan is a student loan provided by either the relevant government or a government sponsored student loan company or an academic or educational loans scheme

-- the loan funds are or will be paid directly to the Tier 4 sponsor before you travel to the UK and the living costs portion of the loan will be released to you on or before your arrival in the UK
+- paid directly to Queen Mary before you travel to the UK, with the living cost portion of the loan being made available to you by the time you arrive in the UK; or

 You cannot use a loan in the name of your parents.